gwu-libraries/sfm-ui/docs/docker.rst

     Delete all containers.

 ``docker-compose logs``
     List the logs from all containers.
+Add ``-f`` to follow the logs.

 ``docker logs <container name>``
     List the log from a single container.
+Add ``-f`` to follow the logs.

 ``docker-compose -f <docker-compose.yml filename> <command>``
     Use a different docker-compose.yml file instead of the default.